 A contrast material is injected through the catheter and a series of x-rays are taken to locate the exact site of bleeding or abnormality.
 The medication or embolic agent is then injected through the catheter.
 Additional x-rays are taken to ensure the procedure was a success and that there is loss of blood flow in the target blood vessel or abnormality.

 If you are being treated for an intracranial arteriovenous malformation (AVM), a small test injection of embolic agent is done first and neurological function will be tested to ensure no important brain area will be affected by the embolization.
 Then, vessels feeding the AVM will be injected with the embolic material.
 Large AVMs may require multiple embolization procedures on separate days for complete treatment.
 For example, two or three treatments may be given at intervals of two to six weeks.
-See the Embolization of Brain Aneurysms and AVMs/Fistulas page for more information.
+See the Brain Embolizations page for more information.

 You can expect to stay in bed for six to eight hours after your procedure.